Joshua Tree & Yucca Valley

 Pioneer Town, Yucca Valley

-Outside of Exploring Joshua Tree (in the car and on foot in the dog approved areas), the most interesting adventure we took was a stroll through Pioneer Town which is Dog Friendly!
+Outside of Exploring Joshua Tree (in the car and on foot in the dog approved areas), the most interesting adventure we took was a stroll through Pioneer Town – which is Dog Friendly!
 Pioneer Town is a Living Ghost Town which originated as an old movie set that was developed in the 1940s to resemble the wild west of the 1800s.
 Several Westerns and TV shows were filmed at Pioneer Town!
 Today, people dressed in historical clothing reenact life in an old mining town.
-There’s a few small shops and parking is free.
+There’s a few interesting small shops and parking is free!
+Pioneer Town is HOT and mostly full sun so, go during the cooler times of the day!

 Pioneer Town, Yucca Valley